The mission of the Embry-Riddle Language Institute is:

 Andrea has an M.A. in TESOL from the Graduate Institute at SIT (School for International Training).
 She is a Central Florida native, but lived in Mexico from 2012-2017, where she started her teaching career at a private language school.
 While in Mexico, she also learned Spanish and she tries to keep up her skills by practicing often.
 Since moving back to the States, she has taught in a variety of settings, including online.
 Most recently, she taught ESOL at Daytona State College.
 In her free time, Andrea enjoys fishing with her husband, cooking, hanging out with her dog, Tank, reading and watching The Office.

 Julie has her M.A. in International Development Studies from Saint Mary’s University in Halifax, Canada.
 She began her career in education in South Korea where she spent 2 years teaching English to elementary and high school students.
 Realizing that teaching (and specifically ESL) was her passion, Julie returned to school and graduated magna cum laude with her Bachelors of Education from the University of Ottawa in 2012.
 Prior to starting at Embry Riddle in 2015, Julie taught ESL for 2 years at Hudson County Community College in Jersey City, New Jersey.
 Julie is an avid traveler who has visited over 17 countries.
-In her free time she enjoys running, eating, podcasts, Bravo shows, and spending time with her husband and young children.
+In her free time she enjoys running, eating, podcasts, watching bad tv shows, and spending time with her husband and three young children